 Dick Hoyt: Teamhoyt.com.

-David Hirsch: As a reminder, Dick is just one of the dads who’s agreed to be a mentor.
-Father, as part of the Special Father’s Network, a mentoring program for fathers.
-Raising a child with special needs.
-If you’d like to be a mentor father or are seeking advice from a mentor father with a similar situation your own, please go to the 21st Century Dads website, which is 21stcenturydads.org.
+David Hirsch: Outstanding.
+So Dick, thank you for taking the time and for the many insights.
+As a reminder, Dick is just one of the dads who’s agreed to be a mentor father, as part of the Special Fathers Network, a mentoring program for fathers raising a child with special needs.
+If you’d like to be a mentor father, or are seeking advice from a mentor father with a similar situation your own, please go to the 21st Century Dads website, which is 21stcenturydads.org.

 Thanks again, Dick.